eric-rosen/LeArmKinematics/README.md

 world_frame's z_axis.
 Under DH convention, this makes means that the z axis for frame attached to link_1 goes in the same direction as the z_axis for the world_frame.

-Since the since z's are parallel, we can choose the common normal as long as in in the plane perpendiucular to the z axis of the world_frame/link_1, along with d (the displacement along the z axis from the origin of the world_frame in this case.).
+Since the since z's are parallel, we can choose the common normal as long as it is in the plane perpendiucular to the z axis of the world_frame/link_1, along with d (the displacement along the z axis from the origin of the world_frame in this case.).
 Here, we choose d to be the height from the black plate base to the height blue plate base (i.e: the circular base link that the first motor controls), and make the x/y axis point